 As mandated by Kentucky law, the Kentucky Board of Education develops and adopts the regulations that govern Kentucky's 173 public school districts and the actions of the Kentucky Department of Education.
 Department officials follow board guidelines as they both lead and serve public elementary, middle and high schools.

-The Kentucky Core Academic Standards contain the minimum required standards that all Kentucky students should have the opportunity to learn before graduating from Kentucky high schools.
+The Kentucky Academic Standards contain the minimum required standards that all Kentucky students should have the opportunity to learn before graduating from Kentucky high schools.

 In March 2009, Kentucky’s General Assembly passed Senate Bill 1.
 Passage of this bill requires the design and development of a state-level model curriculum framework.